platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

 ## See also

+-   For more on how feature interaction gives rise to bugs see the following [blog post]((https://www.hillelwayne.com/post/feature-interaction/)) by Hillel Wayne summarising [Pamela Zave](https://en.wikipedia.org/wiki/Pamela_Zave)'s work on the topic;

--   The original QuickCheck [paper](https://dl.acm.org/doi/pdf/10.1145/357766.351266) by Koen Claessen and John Hughes (2000) that introduced property-based testing in Haskell.
+-   The original QuickCheck [paper](https://dl.acm.org/doi/pdf/10.1145/357766.351266) by Koen Claessen and John Hughes (2000) that introduced property-based testing in Haskell;

 -   John Hughes' Midlands Graduate School 2019 [course](http://www.cse.chalmers.se/~rjmh/MGS2019/) on property-based testing, which covers the basics of state machine modelling and testing.
 It also contains a minimal implementation of a state machine testing library built on top of Haskell's QuickCheck;

+-   John Hughes' *Testing the Hard Stuff and Staying Sane* [talk](https://www.youtube.com/watch?v=zi0rHwfiX1Q) (2013-2014);

 -   Lamport's [Computation and State Machines](https://www.microsoft.com/en-us/research/publication/computation-state-machines/)